C2SM/git-course/advanced/slides/slides.md

 </div>

 <!--
-Emphasise that this is fully local: no GitHub account, no network.
-The helper script creates a small repository on disk to act as the submodule.
+- Emphasise this is fully local: no GitHub account, no network
+  - The helper script creates a small repository on disk to act as the submodule

-About 15 minutes.
+- About 15 minutes

-What to watch for while walking around:
+- Watch for while walking around:
-- People confused by the detached HEAD inside the submodule.
-Expected.
+  - People confused by the detached HEAD inside the submodule - expected
-- People expecting `git status` in the parent to show changes made inside the submodule as file changes.
-It shows a modified pointer instead.
+  - People expecting `git status` in the parent to show submodule changes as file changes - it shows a modified pointer instead
 -->

 ---